Critical Signs of a Meth Lab in Your Home

 If you’re familiar with the television series Breaking Bad, you know that crystal meth production is a form of chemistry.
 A former meth lab can look like an abandoned high school science class with an abundance of burnt glass beakers and tubes.
 Keep an eye out for items like abandoned propane grill tanks with blue corrosion around the nozzle or coffee filters with weird green stains.
 Another tell-tale sign of a meth lab is an abundance of burnt aluminum foil.

 Meth production creates iodine byproducts.
 These yellow or red stains on the walls could be a sign of its presence.
 If this harmful byproduct is present in your home, all drywall must be removed to ensure the safety of current occupants.
-The presence of iodine byproducts can cause serious health ramifications.
+The presence of iodine byproducts can cause serious health ramifications, emphasizing the health risks of meth labs for unsuspecting homeowners.

 This scent lives in the walls and lingers long after production ceased.
 A strong odor accompanied by stained drains is a big indicator of a former meth lab.